dantedallag/azure-powershell/src/Resources/Stacks.Autorest/docs/New-AzResourceDeploymentStack.md

   - `[SystemDataLastModifiedAt <DateTime?>]`: The timestamp of resource last modification (UTC)
   - `[SystemDataLastModifiedBy <String>]`: The identity that last modified the resource.
   - `[SystemDataLastModifiedByType <CreatedByType?>]`: The type of identity that last modified the resource.
-  - `[ActionOnUnmanageManagementGroups <DeploymentStacksDeleteDetachEnum?>]`: Specifies the action that should be taken on the resource when the deployment stack is deleted.
+  - `[ActionOnUnmanageManagementGroup <DeploymentStacksDeleteDetachEnum?>]`: Specifies the action that should be taken on the resource when the deployment stack is deleted.
 Delete will attempt to delete the resource from Azure.
 Detach will leave the resource in it's current state.
-  - `[ActionOnUnmanageResourceGroups <DeploymentStacksDeleteDetachEnum?>]`: Specifies the action that should be taken on the resource when the deployment stack is deleted.
+  - `[ActionOnUnmanageResource <DeploymentStacksDeleteDetachEnum?>]`: Specifies the action that should be taken on the resource when the deployment stack is deleted.
 Delete will attempt to delete the resource from Azure.
 Detach will leave the resource in it's current state.
-  - `[ActionOnUnmanageResources <DeploymentStacksDeleteDetachEnum?>]`: Specifies the action that should be taken on the resource when the deployment stack is deleted.
+  - `[ActionOnUnmanageResourceGroup <DeploymentStacksDeleteDetachEnum?>]`: Specifies the action that should be taken on the resource when the deployment stack is deleted.
 Delete will attempt to delete the resource from Azure.
 Detach will leave the resource in it's current state.
   - `[DebugSettingDetailLevel <String>]`: Specifies the type of information to log for debugging.
 The permitted values are none, requestContent, responseContent, or both requestContent and responseContent separated by a comma.
 The default is none.
 When setting this value, carefully consider the type of information that is being passed in during deployment.
 By logging information about the request or response, sensitive data that is retrieved through the deployment operations could potentially be exposed.
-  - `[DenySettingApplyToChildScopes <Boolean?>]`: DenySettings will be applied to child scopes.
+  - `[DenySettingApplyToChildScope <Boolean?>]`: DenySettings will be applied to child scopes.
-  - `[DenySettingExcludedActions <String[]>]`: List of role-based management operations that are excluded from the denySettings.
+  - `[DenySettingExcludedAction <String[]>]`: List of role-based management operations that are excluded from the denySettings.
 Up to 200 actions are permitted.
 If the denySetting mode is set to 'denyWriteAndDelete', then the following actions are automatically appended to 'excludedActions': '*/read' and 'Microsoft.Authorization/locks/delete'.
 If the denySetting mode is set to 'denyDelete', then the following actions are automatically appended to 'excludedActions': 'Microsoft.Authorization/locks/delete'.
 Duplicate actions will be removed.
-  - `[DenySettingExcludedPrincipals <String[]>]`: List of AAD principal IDs excluded from the lock.
+  - `[DenySettingExcludedPrincipal <String[]>]`: List of AAD principal IDs excluded from the lock.
 Up to 5 principals are permitted.
   - `[DenySettingMode <DenySettingsMode?>]`: denySettings Mode.
   - `[DeploymentScope <String>]`: The scope at which the initial deployment should be created.
 If a scope is not specified, it will default to the scope of the deployment stack.
 Valid scopes are: management group (format: '/providers/Microsoft.Management/managementGroups/{managementGroupId}'), subscription (format: '/subscriptions/{subscriptionId}'), resource group (format: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}').
   - `[Description <String>]`: Deployment stack description.
   - `[Location <String>]`: The location of the deployment stack.
 It cannot be changed after creation.
 It must be one of the supported Azure locations.
-  - `[ParameterLinkContentVersion <String>]`: If included, must match the ContentVersion in the template.
-  - `[ParameterLinkUri <String>]`: The URI of the parameters file.
-  - `[Parameters <IAny>]`: Name and value pairs that define the deployment parameters for the template.
+  - `[Parameter <IAny>]`: Name and value pairs that define the deployment parameters for the template.
 Use this element when providing the parameter values directly in the request, rather than linking to an existing parameter file.
 Use either the parametersLink property or the parameters property, but not both.
 It can be a JObject or a well formed JSON string.
+  - `[ParameterLinkContentVersion <String>]`: If included, must match the ContentVersion in the template.
+  - `[ParameterLinkUri <String>]`: The URI of the parameters file.
-  - `[Tags <IDeploymentStackTags>]`: Deployment stack resource tags.
+  - `[Tag <IDeploymentStackTags>]`: Deployment stack resource tags.
     - `[(Any) <String>]`: This indicates any property can be added to this object.
   - `[Template <IAny>]`: The template content.
 You use this element when you want to pass the template syntax directly in the request rather than link to an existing template.
 It can be a JObject or well-formed JSON string.
 Use either the templateLink property or the template property, but not both.
   - `[TemplateLinkContentVersion <String>]`: If included, must match the ContentVersion in the template.